 There is a cost, but when you weigh this up against having to travel to one of these cities and missing a day of school, it's usually worth it.

 The Russian visa application is 5-6 pages long for students and up to 8 pages long for adults.

-Instead we ask you to complete a 1 page questionnaire with 8 questions for students and 13 for adults.
-This simplifies the process a lot and will save you a huge amount of time.
+Instead they ask you to complete a 1 page questionnaire with 8 questions for students and 13 for adults.
+This hugely simplifies the process and will save you valuable time.

 - Every applicant will need to leave their actual passport (not the photocopy) for 20 working days at the Russian Visa Centre – from the day of the fingerprinting

 - You should therefore plan to be without your passport for around 4 weeks whilst the visas are processed